The High Queen

 - Lacus Clyne of Mobile Suit Gundam SEED and Mobile Suit Gundam SEED Destiny.
 In the original Japanese her speech pattern is extremely formal and slightly princessy.
 She is almost always calm (there are only two times she's very emotional: when her father Siegel is killed, and when her Body Double Meer dies in her arms) and is nicknamed The Pink Princess and is referred to as The White Queen in Mobile Suit Gundam SEED Destiny.

-- Helba from Dot Hack easily qualifies for this.
+- .hack: Helba easily qualifies for this.
 She's a Hacker in The World who's character stats are maxed out, has the ability to access regions of the game that no normal player would ever be able to access, and plays her name off as the Queen of Darkness mentioned in the lost poem the game was based around.
-She's not evil though.
 She prefers to stay behind the scenes to help players out.

 - Miya Asama from Sekirei is to revealed to be this, having retired from her Lady of War role.

 - Youko Nakajima alias Queen Seikishi of Kei from The Twelve Kingdoms; the novels focus on how this once Shrinking Violet Ordinary High-School Student grows into a Lady of War and The High Queen.
 Other high queens include the queens of Kyou (Shushou) and Sai (Chuukin) who have reigned wisely and well.